 The most you can do is change the appearance of the size of your pores.
 While steam cannot technically open a pore, it can help loosen the sebum that builds up in the pore, allowing it to exit more easily.

-23# All Exfoliators are the Same : NOT TRUE
+23# All Exfoliates are the Same : NOT TRUE

-A physical exfoliator, or scrub, uses mechanics like beads to remove dead skin cells from your skin’s surface.
+Absolutely false!
+A physical exfoliate, or scrub, uses mechanics like beads to remove dead skin cells from your skin’s surface.

-Other exfoliators contain glycolic acid and salicylic acid to help cause dead skin cells to shed chemically which can be good for oil prone skin.
+Other exfoliates contain glycolic acid and salicylic acid to help cause dead skin cells to shed chemically which can be good for oil prone skin.

 24# Sex clears up acne : NOT TRUE

 There’s simply no evidence that sex cures acne.

 In fact, there are also myths perpetuated that having too much sex causes/aggravates acne.